PPC industry updates

 14 November 2024

-Google Shopping Gets Smarter
+Google Shopping gets smarter

 In the aim to make online shopping easier and more personalised, rollout has begun for a Google Shopping interface refresh.
 AI is at the forefront of this transformation, Google aims to ensure the user experience is sped up and simplified.
 The change involves Google pairing 45 billion product listings in Google’s Shopping Graph with Gemini models.